2022 Street Stock Rules

 (1) A GM-METRIC type front steer tubular front sub-frame must be constructed using two (2) inch wide by four (4) inch high magnetic steel tubing with a wall thickness of meeting ASTM A-500 specifications.
 The front sub-frame rails must be parallel to each other both vertically and horizontally.
 The front sub-frame rails must be parallel both vertically and horizontally to the mainframe rails from the Stock OEM shock hole location forward.
 All front steer assemblies must maintain a dimension of 31 inches from the center of the left side frame rail to the center of the right side frame rail at a point from the Stock OEM shock hole location extending forward in front of the steering assemblies.
 Spring bucket may be cut into left side and right side frame rails.
 Top of spring buckets will maintain a vertical height of 15 ¼ (+/-) ½ inch.
 Stock OEM shock hole location will maintain a centerline distance of 33 ½ (+/-) ½ inch measured at top of spring bucket from left side to right side and be located equal distance from centerline left and right.
 Note: a measurement and angle for the upper A-frame mounts will soon be inserted.
 A distance of 21 inches (+/-) ¼ inch must be maintained from the front frame kick-outs forward to the Stock OEM shock hole location centerline.
 The front sub frame rails may angle outwards and downwards from the Stock OEM shock hole location to the front frame kick-out to a maximum distance of 41 inches.
 If frame rails are angled outward. a wishbone made from round magnetic steel seamless tubing 1 ½ inch by .083 minimum wall thickness meeting ASTM A-519 specification must extend from dash bar #8 to an area at the rear lower a-frame mount and continue to connect at an intersection of roof support bar #12 and diagonal bar #7A extend rearward a distance of 34 inches than angle down 30 degrees to the front frame kick-out.
 The front frame extensions using two (2) inch wide by three (3) inch high minimum wall thickness of 0.083 inch magnetic steel tubing meeting ASTM A-500 specifications must angle out and forward and extend a distance of twelve (12) inches forward of the forward most top steering box bolt to a minimum distance of 33 inches from the center of the left side frame rail extension to the center of the right side frame extension.
 This forward top steering box bolt will be a horizontal distance of 39 inches from the front frame kick-out and a vertical height of 15 inches (+/-) ½ inch.(Steering box bolt location will be inspected with a fixture that will read zero (0) degrees with the frame on six (6) inch ride height blocks).
 At a point four (4) inches in front of the top steering box bolt a two (2) inch wide by four (4) inch high magnetic steel tubing with a minimum wall thickness of 0.125 inch meeting ASTM A-500 specification must be a distance of 24 ½ (+/-) 1/8 inch must be maintained to the center of an O.E.M. three quarter (3/4) inch pin boss located on the mainframe centerline at the front of the front sub-frame cross member.
 The O.E.M. pin boss will be used for locating inspection fixtures.
 The front sub-frame cross member must be mounted at the centerline of the front sub-frame at a 90 degree angle against the back of the ¾ inch pin boss and be constructed using two (2) inch high by four (4) inch wide magnetic steel tubing with a minimum wall thickness of 0.125 inches meeting the ASTM A-500 specifications.
 A minimum thickness of one hundred thousandths (0.100) 12ga.magnetic steel must be used to construct the remainder of the front sub-frame cross member.
 The front mounting points for the front lower a-frames must be constructed using a minimum 3/16 inch thickness magnetic steel.
 The front mounting points for the front lower A-frames must be 9 3/8 inches, measured from the centerline of the front sub-frame to the centerline of the mounting bolt at the front side of the mount and a vertical height of seven (7) inches (+/-) ¼ inch.
 The rear mounting points for the lower A-frames must be constructed using a minimum 3/16 inch thickness magnetic steel.
 The rear mounting points for the lower A-frame must be 13 inches (+/-) ¼ inch measured from the centerline of the front sub-frame to the centerline of the mounting bolt at the rear side of the mount and the vertical height will be 6 7/8 inches (+/-) ¼ inch.
 Adjustable insert slugs may be used on the rear mounting bolt to maintain a distance of 22 inches (+/-) ½ inch from the center of the lower ball joint to the leading edge of the mainframe side rail and kick-out.
 A ½ inch round by 15 inch long solid steel pin must pass freely through these points during inspection.
 When measuring either the right side or left side the distance from the centerline of the bottom ball joint to the centerline of the sub-frame must be equal.
 The mounting plates for the upper A-frames must be welded to the top of the sub-frame rails and be parallel with the centerline of the sub frame rails.
 A distance of 37 inches will be maintained from the top idler arm bolt centerline to the front frame kick-out with a vertical height of 14 inches (+/-) ¼ inches.
 The GM-METRIC tubular front sub-frame must weigh a minimum of 95 lbs.
 A bare front sub-frame must be submitted to track officials for weigh in and approval.
 Front sub-frame must be acceptable to SMS Officials before it can be used in competition

-NOTE: The tubular front sub-frame may not have jacking bolts, and the shock hole location and the upper a-frame mounting points will remain in the Stock OEM location.
+NOTE: The tubular front sub-frame may not have jacking bolts, and the shock hole location and the upper a-frame mounting points must remain in the Stock OEM location.

 20F – 12.1 COIL SPRINGS / SPRING MOUNTS / JACKING BOLTS- One (1) spring rubber insert, not to exceed one (1) full coil, acceptable to SMS Officials will be permitted on each spring.
 Only one (1) spring per wheel will be permitted.
 Progressive or digressive rate springs are not permitted.
 Any wrapping or binding of the coils will not be permitted.
 All upward and downward chassis movement must be limited by the spring’s rate or the bottoming of the chassis against the race track.
 Any compression or rebound limiting device or procedure is not permitted.
-One of the ways SMS Officials will check for chassis travel limiting devices is as follows: With your car’s front wheels rolled up onto 2×6 wood planks, the car’s valence (air dam) must travel downward beyond the top of the wood plank (over-travel the ground) when three (3) crewmembers push down on it.
+One of the ways SMS Officials will check for chassis travel limiting devices is as follows: With your car’s front wheels rolled up onto the SMS 1” thick pads, the car’s valence (air dam) must travel downward beyond the top of the pads (over-travel the ground) when three (3) crewmembers push down on it.

 Front Coil Spring– Must meet the following: